crowdcent/numerblox/docs/evaluation.md

 - [Exposure Dissimilarity](https://forum.numer.ai/t/true-contribution-details/5128/4).

+- Autocorrelation (1st order).

 - [Calmar Ratio](https://www.investopedia.com/terms/c/calmarratio.asp).

+- Outperformance vs. Example predictions and optional benchmark predictions.

 - Mean, Standard Deviation and Sharpe for TB200 and TB500 (Buy top 200/500 stocks and sell bottom 200/500 stocks).

+- Example Prediction Contribution (EPC), benchmark model contribution (BMC) and Meta Model contribution (MMC).
+BMC and MMC calculations require defining `benchmark_cols` and `meta_model_col` respectively.

 For both `NumeraiClassicEvaluator` and `NumeraiSignalsEvaluator` you can set `fast_mode=True` to skip max. feature exposure, [FNCV3 metrics](https://docs.numer.ai/numerai-tournament/scoring/feature-neutral-correlation#fnc-on-the-website), TB200, TB500 and exposure dissimilarity.
 These metrics in particular can take a while to compute.

 ## Numerai Classic specific metrics

 `NumeraiClassicEvaluator` will also compute [FNCv3](https://docs.numer.ai/numerai-tournament/scoring/feature-neutral-correlation#fnc-on-the-website).
 The FNCV3 mean is a common metric shown on the Numerai leaderboard under `FNCV3`. `NumeraiClassicEvaluator` will compute the mean, standard deviation and Sharpe ratio for FNCV3.

+Additionally you can provide a `meta_model_col` which will be used to calculate matrics around MMC (Meta Model Contribution).

 ```py
 from numerblox.evaluation import NumeraiClassicEvaluator